claudia-pacheco/project-2/README.md

 ## How it works

 The Dungeons & Dragons Character Builder generates a random character for users.
 The race, class and skills are randomly fetched from the public API we used.
-It also fetches and displays further information about all 3 if the users wishes to know more.
+It also fetches and displays further information about all 3 if the user wishes to know more.

 ## Planning